 It was dark when we reached the campground.
 We went crazy and paid an extra $10 for a cabin instead of a tent site.
 The park attendee sent us into the night with our keys and some shower tokens and told us to “come bang on the trailer” if we needed anything.

 The cabin had four thin walls, a roof, a tiny window, a bed and a space heater.
 Reveling in our new found luxury, we quickly kicked off our boots and twisted open a jar of apple pie moonshine we’d picked up in downtown Carlsbad the day before.

-We Facetimed the aforementioned Charlotte and her now-fiance Bobby (introduced by yours truly), toasting from their flat in downtown Baltimore to our tiny cabin in the middle of the Sandia Mountains.
+We Facetimed the aforementioned Charlotte and her now-fiance Bobby (introduced by yours truly), cheersing from their flat in downtown Baltimore to our tiny cabin in the middle of the Sandia mountains.

 We talked about weddings, buying houses, careers, leaving careers.

 “I ate a quarter pound of jelly beans today,” Bobby offered, and I felt much better about our status as adults.

 We said goodbye to our friends, and because the moonshine was empty, the moonlight was full and it was warm and dry inside, we fell asleep.

 And there we have it, back to blogging.
 I told Garrick what I was writing about today and he said the word Roswell.
 Call me Scully Grace, because I want to believe.
 When he said Roswell again, I stared at him pointedly.
 He may have winked, but it’s hard to tell because he’s Asian.